How would CapGlobalCarbon relate to nation-state governments?

 The social justice element of CapGlobalCarbon

-CapGlobalCarbon has a strong social justice component, appealing to the increasing number of people worldwide who are being forced to deal on a daily basis with the effects of climate disruption – in the full knowledge that those who are largely responsible for it are not being held to account – and also to those who are facing (unrelated) severe short-term financial strains and for whom, therefore, climate disruption may not seem like an immediate priority,
+CapGlobalCarbon has a strong social justice component, appealing to the increasing number of people worldwide who are being forced to deal on a daily basis with the effects of climate disruption – in the full knowledge that those who are largely responsible for it are not being held to account – but also to those who are facing severe short-term financial strains and for whom, therefore, action to prevent climate disruption may not seem like an immediate priority.

 The auction of the global licences to bring fossil fuels onto the market anywhere in the world would be likely to produce substantial sums to distribute to or for the benefit of everyone in the world in equal shares per capita.
 It is clear that it would substantially reduce both inequality and poverty.
 A suitably designed distribution programme could also reduce gender discrimination.
 This prospect should attract support for CapGlobalCarbon from thousands of NGOs and communities around the world and their direct participation in establishing and organising the work of the Climate Commons Trust.

 It is not often that responses to climate change are seen as having an immediate positive potential.
 CapGlobalCarbon can be presented as such.